-It’s true to say, the more you understand about any subject, the greater your chances of becoming skillful, are likely to be.
+It’s true to say, the more you understand about any subject, the greater your chances of becoming skillful.

 To draw a comparison, let’s think about meditation apps.
 Out of curiosity I have recently listened to one of these and found the experience very interesting.
 After just a few minutes of guided meditation I actually started to feel slightly stressed.
 The opposite of the apps intention.
 The problem, as I heard it, was that in comparison to my own, the person setting the pace of this guidance, had a slightly elevated anxiety level.
 I ended up being guided into a place that felt nothing like calm and more like mania.